Leogeon/Recipe-Machine-Learning-Model/README.md

 - [Fairness Analysis](#fairnessanalysis)

 # Framing the Problem <a name="framingtheproblem"></a>
+## Prediction Problem:
+**Type:** Regression
+**Objective:** Predicting the 'sugar' content in food items based on their nutritional information.
+## Response Variable:
+Variable: Sugar content (measured quantitatively) Reason for Choice: You chose 'sugar' as the response variable to predict its value based on other nutritional information like calories, total fat, sodium, protein, saturated fat, and carbohydrates.
+This choice makes sense if the goal is to understand or manage sugar levels in dietary planning, which is a significant consideration in nutrition and health-related fields.
+## Evaluation Metrics:
+Root Mean Square Error (RMSE):
+Chosen Because: RMSE is a standard metric for regression problems.
+It measures the average magnitude of the errors between predicted and actual values, giving a sense of how far off predictions are.
+It's particularly useful in your context because it directly relates to the quantity being predicted (sugar content).
+Interpretation: Lower RMSE values are better as they indicate smaller differences between the predicted and actual values.
+R² Score:
+Chosen Because: R² (Coefficient of Determination) is a statistical measure that represents the proportion of the variance for the dependent variable that's explained by the independent variables.
+It gives an insight into the goodness of fit of the model.
+Interpretation: An R² score close to 1 indicates that the model explains a large portion of the variance in the response variable.
+Cross-Validation Scores:
+Chosen Because: Cross-validation is a robust method for assessing the generalizability of a model.
+It helps in understanding how the model performs on different subsets of the dataset.
+Interpretation: Consistent and high scores across folds indicate a well-performing and stable model.

 # Baseline Model <a name="baselinemodel"></a>
 The baseline model we used is a linear regression model designed to predict the 'sugar' content in food items based on other nutritional information.
 The model is built using Python's scikit-learn library.